coretrex/internal-dashboard/MANUAL_UPDATE_GUIDE.md

 ## ✅ Verification

 After updating each file:
-1. Check that the API key `AIzaSyDjMtt6gAbbVDbuoUnBnEdSIJVnp6NCUF0` is no longer present
+1. Check that no hardcoded API keys are present in the code
 2. Verify that `import { initializeFirebase } from './firebase-config.js';` is added
 3. Confirm that `initializeFirebaseApp()` is called in DOMContentLoaded
 4. Test the application to ensure it still works